FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_standardBrowserClient.md

    </tbody>
 </table>

-### Remove the server information displayed on the login screen
+### Customize the browser client login

-To remove the display of server information in the SecureTransport browser client, you must modify the `<FILEDRIVEHOME>/share/ftdocs/html/C/login.html` file.

-Modify the function `PrintServerInfo` to return `0` as shown in the following code:
+You can customize the type of login page the browser displays for browser client users.
+Change the values of the parameters described in the following table in the *Server Configuration* page.
+After you change any of these parameters, bounce the server.

 <table cellspacing="0">
    <col/>